Mobile-Sensing-and-UbiComp-Laboratory/NormWear/README.md

 torchrun --nproc_per_node=<number of device> main_finetune.py --world_size <number of device> --ds_name <dataset_name> --checkpoint <weight_path>
 ```
 ## 📝 Citation

+> [!IMPORTANT]
+> The updated citation will be available shortly with journal information from ACM HEALTH.

 If you find NormWear model useful for your research, please consider citing the associated [paper]([https://arxiv.org/abs/2403.07815](https://TBD)):